kapicorp/kapitan/docs/pyenv-scl.md

 Here at Streams, we use a Debian-based operating system for our day-to-day work.
 We've found that [PyEnv](https://github.com/pyenv/pyenv) works well for us.
 ### Getting Started
 Take a look at the [PyEnv](https://github.com/pyenv/pyenv) project on Github.
 There are two options for installing this project.
-The author makes a separate installer script available at [https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer](this Github link), or you can manually install it.
+The author makes a separate installer script available at [this Github link](https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer), or you can manually install it.
 We recommend using the automated installer unless you have reason to use the manual installation process.

 ### The Automated Installer